ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `ids` are the IDs of the Subnets to get information about.
 If omitted, gets information about all Subnets.
 - `id` is the Subnet’s ID.
 - `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the Subnet.
-If the subnet is a PoS subnet, then `threshold` will be `0` and `controlKeys` will be empty.
+If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys` will be empty.

 See [here](../../../nodes/validate/add-a-validator.md) for information on adding a validator to a Subnet.